worldweb/loan-calculator-wp/readme.txt

 = 1.
 Installation Instructions =

 1. Unzip the downloaded zip file
-2. Upload the included folder to '/wp-content/plugins' directory of your WordPress installation
+2. Upload the included folder to the '/wp-content/plugins' directory of your WordPress installation
 3. Activate the plugin via the WordPress Plugins page

 = 2.
 How to Display Loan Calculator? =